mani-language/Mani/README.md

 let res = map.get("firstname"); // This will assign the result "Brayden" to the variable "res"
 ~~~

-> Once again, the key will always be a string

 ## Files
 ~~~ mani